Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 Starling Bank is a mobile-only bank that’s based in the U.K. Founded in 2014 by Anne Boden, the current CEO, Starling represents an opportunity to deviate away from the way traditional banks are run.

+The bank raised £48 million after an investment round two years later in January 2016.
 In July of that same year, it got their banking license from the Financial Conduct Authority and the Prudential Regulation Authority.

 It’s also the first bank in the U.K. to join the Single Euro Payments Area (SEPA).
 The founder is the first female founder of a British Bank.

 Before Starling, she worked at roles such as for RBS as the head of EMEA, Allied Irish Banks as the COO and Executive Vice president for ABN AMRO.

 The bank won the best current account provider and best British bank at the British Bank Awards in 2018, 2019, 2020, and 2021.
 Starling has also been awarded numerous Best Business Banking Provider awards by a host of industry bodies in the UK.